Ceramic Implants

 Ceramic Implant Placement

-Our patient said that an infected root canal tooth was causing her a lot of pain in her face and nose, in addition to causing her bad headaches.
-Once the tooth was extracted and the ceramic implant was placed, she felt much better.
+Our patient said that an infected root canal tooth was causing her severe pain in her face and nose, as well as bad headaches.
+She felt much better once the tooth was extracted and the ceramic implant was placed.
 She started healing and says she has a lot more energy.
 You can see more testimonials on our YouTube Channel.

 “The teeth adjacent to the missing tooth must be prepared or reshaped to support the bridge.”